kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson3_Filtering_Data_with_TOP_and_OFFSET-FETCH.md

 SELECT TOP (10) WITH TIES
     FirstName, LastName, BaseSalary
 FROM Employees
-ORDER BY BaseSalary DESC;  -- Includes all employees tied at 10th place salary
+ORDER BY BaseSalary DESC;  -- Includes all employees tied at 10th place BaseSalary
 ```

 ## Summary